PrivateAIM/documentation/src/guide/deployment/node-registration.md

 ## Credentials for Deployment

 Once the node is created, admins can access the "Robot" tab to obtain and update the credentials needed for deploying the node software on their server.
-One this page, there are 3 pieces of information for the node's robot: ID, name, and secret.
+One this page, there are 2 needed pieces of information for the node's robot: its ID and secret.

 Because the secret was automatically created when the node was registered and then hashed, we need to generate a new one.
 Click the "generate" button below the secret text field to create a new secret and copy this string somewhere